masayukig/terminal-software-again/terminal-software-again.rst

      Slide URL: https://github.com/masayukig/terminal-software-again
      Date     : 13:50-14:09, Sunday, March 25 2018

-..
+.. container:: handout

    Most of the people really like webUI and/or smartphone UI.
 We think they are really fancy and cool.
 However, it sometimes requires complicated operation with a mouse, swipe and taps.
 Moreover, it's really hard to tell the operation to the others.
 We need a lot of